fpsvogel/fpsvogel.com/src/_posts/2024-06-17-rubyist-learns-haskell-2-syntactic-sugar-performance-static-types.md

 capitalize string = unwords $ map capitalizeWord $ words string
 ```

-As I was writing this solution, the linter told me that because this is just a bunch of functions applied to the argument `string`, I could omit the argument and instead use `.` (function composition):
+As I was writing this solution, the linter told me that because this is just a bunch of functions applied to the parameter `string`, I could omit the parameter and instead use `.` (function composition):

 ```haskell
 capitalize = unwords . map capitalizeWord . words